fractalate/engineering/Mindful Code Review Checklist.md

 ## Orient Yourself

-Before considering the code deeply, gain an understanding of the context in which the software is used or developed.
+Before considering the code deeply, gain an understanding of the context in which the software is used and developed.

 * What kind of computer systems run the software?
 * What languages and tools are used to build the software?
 * What libraries does the software use?
 * What ecosystems does this software exist within?
 * What relevant direction is outlined for the software?
+* Who are the intended users of the software?

 ## More Stuff